-that redefined castle construction.
+He implemented new concepts that redefined castle construction.
 Concentric walls like those he had seen in the Holy Lands, with a lower front wall and a raised secondary wall, allowed double the firepower, with archers on the second wall covering those on the first.
-Some donjon (keep) walls were capable of repelling the mightiest siege engines.
-Entire rivers were diverted to act as moats, some so deep that Edward could resupply his castle by sailing a ship up to the castle for unloading Crenellated walls and rounded towers and support for guards manning the walls.
+Some donjon (keep) walls were upwards of 23 feet thick and rounded, capable of repelling the mightiest siege engines.
+Entire rivers were diverted to act as moats, some so deep that Edward could resupply his castle by sailing a ship up to the castle for unloading!
+Crenellated walls and rounded towers were positioned to provide extra cover and support for guards manning the walls.
 Massive barbicans and multiple fortified gates guarded the drawbridges, all covered by bowfire from the walls.
 In some castles, multiple gates allowed troops to disperse rapidly against enemy forces outside.